 More information about the scheme can be found on their website here

-If you have been issued with a completion of procedures letter you have 12 months from the date of that letter to submit an application for appeal/complaint to the OIA
+If you have been issued with a completion of procedures letter you have 12 months from the date of that letter to submit an application for an appeal/complaint to the OIA.

 When the application form is complete and submitted, it can take on average 6-18 months to get a decision from the OIA therefore any decision made by the University should be considered final until then.
 As this is a transparent scheme any information that you share with the OIA will also be shared with the University for a response.
 Any information shared by the University regarding your case will also be shared with you.
 If you want to know more about what happens after your have submitted your application form please read here.

-If the OIA find that an appeal/complaint to be justified or partially justified they will normally try to put the student back into the position if there error had not occurred however sometimes is not always possible.
+If the OIA find that an appeal/complaint is justified or partially justified they will normally try to put the student back into the position if their error had not occurred however this is not always possible.
 Therefore the OIA may recommend;

 The OIA expect that the University complies with any recommendations fully and within stipulated timeframes.